 - UMass Boston has now won three straight over the Panthers, making it the third longest win-streak over the Panthers in program history

-- The Beacons championship appearance on Saturday will be the first-ever in program history
+- The Beacons championship appearance on Saturday will be the first under head coach Tyler Low and just the second in the program's history since the LEC began sponsoring men's lacrosse in 2001

 - On the day UMB held a 29-24 advantage in ground balls, 42-32 advantage in shots